MircoBabin/KeePassCommander/README.md

 # KeePass Commander
 KeePass Commander is a plugin for the [KeePass password store](https://keepass.info/ "KeePass").
-It's purpose is to provide a communication channel for php-scripts, bat-files, powershell, ... to be able to query the KeePass password store from the commandline without configuration and without password.
+It's purpose is to provide a communication channel for php-scripts, bat-files, powershell, C#, ... to be able to query the KeePass password store from the commandline without configuration and without password.

 ![Screenshot](screenshot.png)

 # Download binary
-For Windows (.NET framework 4), [the latest version can be found here](https://github.com/MircoBabin/KeePassCommander/releases/latest "Lastest Version").
+For Windows (.NET framework 4), [the latest version can be found here](https://github.com/MircoBabin/KeePassCommander/releases/latest "Latest Version").
 The plugin works with KeePass 2.44.
 Because the plugin barely uses anything from KeePass, it will probably work with all future KeePass versions.

 Download the zip and unpack it in the KeePass directory where KeePass.exe is located.